Victoria – The Place to Be

 Victoria as Australia’s most densely populated state has a range of residential aged care options including...

-Some of the largest residential aged care providers include:
+Some of the largest residential aged care providers in Victoria include:

 ... and many more

-Some of the top home & community care providers include:
+Some of the top home care providers in Victoria include:

 Good to Know: Climate, Cost of Living, Culture